apache/jena-site/source/documentation/query/service_enhancer.md

 This section assumes that one of the distributions of `apache-jena-fuseki` has been downloaded from [https://jena.apache.org/download/].
 The extracted folder should contain the `./fuseki-server` executable start script which automatically loads all jars (relative to `$PWD`) under `run/extra`.
 These folders need to be created e.g. using `mkdir -p run/extra`.
 The SE plugin can be manually built or downloaded from maven central (it is self-contained without transitive dependencies).
 Placing it into the `run/extra` folder makes it available for use with Fuseki.
-The plugin and Fuseki version should match.
+The plugin and Fuseki versions should match.

 #### Fuseki Assembler Configuration
 The snippet below shows a simple setup of enabling the SE plugin for a given base dataset.